timfong888/eldership/src/site/notes/How To Evaluate Church Leaders - Imagine Your Life Depends on It (Because it Does).md

 Most heretical interpretation then proceed to talk about material blessings that come from God.

+Learn more how to cultivate healthy relationship with money in your church and removing the prosperity gospel by clicking here, "[[Slaying Mammon: Creating Healthy Relationships with Money and God\|Slaying Mammon: Creating Healthy Relationships with Money and God]]".

 The second, which doesn't have enough there, but would be worth a deep-dive in terms of the thinking and world view, is how does giving actually show "faith," and standing up to the world?

 When it comes to faith, is the person saying this giving according to Scripture?
-We'll see how some church leaders are accessing this to avoid this through transparency into a leaders finances.
+We'll see how some church leaders building healthier relationships with money through transparency.

 ### Expression of the Spiritual Gifts through Ephesians